camwirth/sidewalk/jun_21_update.md

 ## Training Results

 I have trained both the Surface Problem and Curb Ramp alone using the YOLOX-m model.
-Because the training set for surface problem is so large, I originally trained the model with input  resolution of 640x640.
-I started training the model with 1280x1280 resolution yesterday (Tuesday June 20) and it should be completed around 10:30am today.
-I will record the results for the surface problem training once it is finished.

 The table below records the training time and the quantity of train/test input data.

 | Object          | Training Time | Train Images | Train Bounding Boxes | Test Images | Test Bounding Boxes |
 |-----------------|---------------|--------------|----------------------|-------------|---------------------|